arc-research-analytics/lunchAndlearn-05.13.24/README.md

 ### Prerequisites

-- <b>Python</b> this is a test.
+- <b>Python:</b> If you don't have Python installed, download and install it from the official Python website or consider using a Python distribution like Miniconda or Anaconda.
+- <b>Git:</b> Git is required to clone this repository.
+You can download and install Git from the official Git website.
+- <b>Visual Studio Code:</b> Any integrated development environment will work, but we recommend downloading this free IDE to run the demonstration Python file.

+### Environment

 While not strictly necessary, we recommend creating a virtual environment to isolate the dependencies necessary to run this demo.
+Follow these steps to set up the Python environment for the presentation: